cits5501/cits5501.github.io/assets/project/project-spec.md

 ## \textmd{\textsc{gladius}} command description

-\gld commands make use of the following formats:
+\gld commands make use of a number of formats specified below.
+Some of these formats have rules for both syntactic validity (whether they have the correct "form") and semantic validity.
+To make syntax testing simpler and more tractable, simplified syntax testing rules are suggested in several cases.

 [iata-code]: https://en.wikipedia.org/wiki/IATA_airport_code
 [airline-code]: https://en.wikipedia.org/wiki/List_of_airline_codes_(0%E2%80%939)